 Cash and cash equivalents include cash on hand, demand deposits and short-term cash investments.
 These investments are liquid in nature and have original maturities of three months or less.
-Book overdraft positions, which occur when total outstanding issued checks exceed available cash balances at a single financial institution at the end of a reporting period, are reclassified to accounts payable within the consolidated balance sheets.
-At December 31, 2015 and 2014, the Company had book overdrafts of \$4.0 million and \$7.3 million, respectively, included in accounts payable.
+Bank overdraft positions, which occur when total outstanding issued checks exceed available cash balances at a single financial institution at the end of a reporting period, are reclassified to other current liabilities within the consolidated balance sheets.
+At December 31, 2016 and 2015, the Company had bank overdrafts of \$4.3 million and \$4.0 million, respectively, included in other current liabilities.